 Zachary William Lee Goodsell

-I will be a Bersoff fellow at NYU in the 2023-24 academic year, and an assistant professor at NUS from August 2024.
-I completed my doctorate at the University of Southern California in 2023.
+I am assistant professor of philosophy (Presidential Young Professor) at the National University of Singapore.
+In the 2023-24 academic year I was Bersoff Faculty Fellow at New York University.
+My doctorate is from the University of Southern California, completed in 2023.
 Before that I studied at the University of Sydney and the University of Queensland in Australia.

 My research interests include logic, decision theory, epistemology and the philosophy of probability, ethics, metaphysics, the philosophy of mathematics, and the philosophy of language.